Illinois: Sports

-The Chicago Red Stars have played at the top level of U.S. women's soccer since their formation in 2009, except in the 2011 season.
-The team currently plays in the National Women's Soccer League, playing at SeatGeek Stadium, the Bridgeview venue it formerly shared with Fire FC.
+Chicago Stars FC, known in the past as the Chicago Red Stars, has played at the top level of U.S. women's soccer since its formation in 2009, except in the 2011 season.
+The team currently plays in the National Women's Soccer League at Martin Stadium on the campus of Northwestern University.
 The Chicago Sky have played in the Women's National Basketball Association (WNBA) since 2006.
 The Sky won their first WNBA Championship in 2021.
 They play at Wintrust Arena in Chicago.
 The Chicago Bandits of the NPF, a women's softball league, have won four league titles, most recently in 2016.
 They play at Parkway Bank Sports Complex in Rosemont, Illinois, in the Chicago area.

 Many minor league teams also call Illinois their home.
 They include the Bloomington Edge of the Indoor Football League, Bloomington Flex of the Midwest Professional Basketball Association, Chicago Dogs of the American Association of Professional Baseball, Chicago Fire FC II of MLS Next Pro, Chicago Wolves of the American Hockey League, Gateway Grizzlies of the Frontier League, Kane County Cougars of the American Association, Joliet Slammers of the Frontier League, Peoria Chiefs of the Midwest League, Peoria Rivermen of the SPHL, Rockford Aviators of the Frontier League, Rockford IceHogs of the AHL, Schaumburg Boomers of the Frontier League, Southern Illinois Miners in the Frontier League, Windy City Bulls of the NBA G League, and Windy City ThunderBolts of the Frontier League.